Lighthouse Assisted Living Inc Wadsworth in Littleton, CO

 Pros

-• pro The staff are compassionate and helpful with families and residents.
+• pro The staff are compassionate and helpful with families and residents, and they work well with hospice.

 • pro The main caregivers live on site, providing consistency for residents with dementia.

-• pro The owners are willing to do whatever it takes to ensure residents are well cared for.
+• pro The owners are willing to do whatever it takes to ensure residents are cared for.

 Cons